Language of instruction

 Exchange deadlines

-May 31 for Semester 1 of the following year.
+Close: 31 May (for Semester 1 of the following year)

-October 31 for Semester 2 of the following year.
+Close: 31 October (for Semester 2 of the following year)

 Accommodation

 Sciences Po does not have its own student residence so you need to find your own accommodation.
 To give yourself the best possible chance of finding appropriate accommodation, make sure you arrive in your campus’ city a few days (or a few weeks, for Paris) before the semester starts.
-For advice and resources to start your search, visit Sciences Po's housing web page.
+For advice and resources to start your search, visit Sciences Po's housing web page

 Cost of living